-Wait for the process to finish, and restart your computer.
-Log in with your old User Account, you'll be able to use the User Profile documents again.
+Wait for the process to finish, and then restart your computer.
+Log in with your old User Account and you'll be able to use the User Profile documents again.

-Part 1 includes the complete solutions to help you bring all lost User Profile documents back.
-However, do you know that there is even an easier and better way that can prevent this disaster from happening?
+Part 1 includes comprehensive solutions to help you bring all lost User Profile documents back.
+However, do you know that there is even an easier and better way to prevent this disaster from happening?

-Yes, we've covered several practical tips that can help you protect your User Profile and even Windows system.
-Follow up and learn how to protect your valuable files and Windows system right now:
+Here, we've covered several practical tips that can help you protect your User Profile and even Windows system.
+Follow along to learn how to protect your valuable files and Windows system:

 - 1. Copy User Profile with File History

 File History in Windows 10 can help you copy individual files and save them as a backup.
-You may use this feature to selectively backup your User Profile.
+You can use this feature to selectively backup your User Profile.

 - 2. Use Windows Backup Software - EaseUS Todo Backup

 This backup software enables you to selectively back up the User Profile folder or the whole Windows system in only 3 steps.
-All you need is to decide what do you want to protect.
+All you need is to decide what you want to protect.

 - 3. Create a Windows Restore Point

-To do so, you need to first enable the System Protection first by going to System Properties > click System Protection > Select System C: drive and click "Configure" > Click "Enable".
+To do so, you need to first enable the System Protection by going to System Properties > clicking System Protection > Selecting System C: drive and clicking "Configure" > Clicking "Enable".

-Then follow the on-screen guidelines to browse a big enough drive to create and save the Windows restore points.
+Then, follow the on-screen guidelines to browse to a large enough drive that can create and save the Windows restore points.

 Recover Deleted User Profiles and Files in Windows FAQs